-Avoid visiting Jorhat in summers because of hot and humid temperature ranging between 15 to 28 degrees Celsius.
+Avoid visiting Jorhat in summers because of hot and humid temperatures ranging between 15 to 28 degrees Celsius.
 From July, the monsoon sets in, and till September there is constant rain.
 But the best time to explore the city is in winters due to the cool pleasant weather.

 The official language of Jorhat is Assamese.
 Along with Assamese, the other languages also spoken there are English, Hindi, Bengali, Mishing, Deori, Aiton, Shan, etc.